p1ay8y3ar/JavaEnvSwitcher/README.md

 # JavaEnvSwitcher
-a easy jdk switch tool for windows
+an easy jdk switch tool for windows

 ##version 0.1.1.0